Maddin Hauser Secures Multi-Million Dollar Settlement Against Pontiac that Confirms Client’s Property and Parking Rights

 When Judge Warren issued the Injunction back in 2012, he said: “The key issue before the Court today is whether the Constitution matters.
 It does.”

 After its losses in Court, the City of Pontiac then attempted a whole new strategy: to condemn the Phoenix Center by filing an eminent domain action to seize Ottawa Towers’ property rights.
-Again, defended by Sallen and Harrell, and with the assistance of condemnation attorney Jerome Pesick, the Ottawa Towers won an outright dismissal of the condemnation case, requiring the City of Pontiac to pay Ottawa Towers’ attorneys’ fees incurred in defense of the condemnation action.
+Again, defended by Sallen, and with the assistance of condemnation attorney Jerome Pesick, the Ottawa Towers won an outright dismissal of the condemnation case, requiring the City of Pontiac to pay Ottawa Towers’ attorneys’ fees incurred in defense of the condemnation action.
 The City appealed dismissal of the condemnation case to the Michigan Court of Appeals, where they lost, and again to the Michigan Supreme Court, where they lost again.

 Beginning in late 2017 and continuing throughout most of 2018, the parties engaged in facilitative mediation with former Hon.
 Gerald Rosen at JAMS, a global alternative dispute resolution service, with offices in Detroit, where, after multiple sessions with Judge Rosen, they hammered out a settlement.